 What are some ways you've found helpful in keeping your home school materials under control?

 UPDATE: Someone asked to see a full picture of our schoolroom, but since I wrote this post, the school room looks a bit different.
 I'm one of those kinds of people that likes to shift things around every now and then.
 Over Christmas, I rearranged so that I could reclaim our school room.
-We still use all of these great storage solutions, but the biggest change was that I moved the closed storage cabinet out to the garage, which made more room for us to live and breath in the school room.
+We still use all of these great storage solutions, but the biggest change was that I moved the closed storage cabinet out to the garage, which made more room for us to live and breathe in the school room.
 That's always a good thing!
 Here's what it looks like now....big picture:

 Betsy Strauss is an unexpected homeschooler, mother of three, who is in a relationship with a sweet man for life.
 She loves reading books, drinking coffee, and learning anything with her kids.